Hasse norm principle for extensions of prime squared degree: Computation of second cohomology groups: General case

 \section{Computation of second cohomology groups: General case}

-\begin{prop} Let $p>2$ be an prime number, and $G$ be a transitive group of degree $p^{2}$, and $H$ its corresponding subgroup.
+\begin{prop} Let $p>2$ be an prime number, $G$ be a transitive group of degree $p^{2}$, and $H$ a one point stabilizer in $G$.
 Denote by $P$ a $p$-Sylow subgroup of $G$.
 We further assume that $P$ is not isomorphic to $P'_{1}$ or $P'_{2}$.
 Then, we have

 \end{prop}

 \begin{proof} By Proposition \ref{prop:shpp}, we obtain an injection